To Prove Four Color Theorem: Generalizable Coloring of book-1 Graph

-In this Section, we prove a wing-1 graph, i.e. an outerplanar graph, has a $3$-color assignment satisfying certain coloring constraints.
-More important, we find it promising to generalize the results to coloring a planar graph.
+In this Section, we prove a book-1 graph, i.e. an outerplanar graph, has a $3$-color assignment satisfying certain coloring constraints.
+More important, the proof does not depend on minimum degree property of outerplanar graph and we find it can be generalized the results to coloring a planar graph.
 At first we define $series$ and $cluster$ introduced in~\cite{WeiyaNote2}.
 A sequence of vertices appearing along a simple path in one direction form a $seires$.
 After deleting vertices in a $series$ of a path, the left $series$ is still called a $series$ of the path.
 A continuous part of a $series$ is called a $cluster$.